How do I claim tax back?

 There are a limited number of circumstances when you might overpay NIC, for example you had a certificate A1 but your UK employer did not apply it.
-We explain other reasons why you might overpay NIC in the 'tax basics section' of this website.
+We explain other reasons why you might overpay NIC in the tax basics section.

 If you overpay NIC or pay NIC incorrectly, you can claim a refund.